Dud3core-webdev/ng-responsive-nav/README.md

 ## Installation

-Use NPM to install this pckage
+Use NPM to install this package

 ```npm i ng-responsive-nav```